vedph/cod-layout-view/README.md

 ## Formulas

-Codicological layout formulas essentially represent the layout scheme of a page with:
+Codicological layout formulas represent the layout scheme of a page with:

 - the page size (height and width);
 - a set of vertical measurements representing layout areas vertically stacked on the page from top to bottom.
 Each can be represented as a rectangle whose height is the measurement's value.